Ralph of Mérencourt: Early career in patriarchal service

-Raoul was a native of the County of Champagne.
+Ralph was a native of the County of Champagne.
 He seems to have come to the Holy Land as part of the entourage following Henry II, count of Champagne and future husband of Isabella I, queen of Jerusalem.
-Raoul worked as a notary in the Haute Cour in Acre.
+Ralph worked as a notary in the High Court in Acre.
 In 1206, Albert, formerly bishop of Vercelli, arrived as the new patriarch, following upon Soffredo Gaetani, who resigned the office after only one year, and went off to join the Fourth Crusade in Constantinople.

-In 1208, Albert sent Raoul as part of an official delegation to Philip Augustus, king of France, to seek a husband and king-consort for the young heiress to the throne, Maria of Montferrat.
-The king, with the encouragement of Blanche of Navarre, countess-regent of Champagne, selected one of her feudal vassals, John of Brienne.
-John held the title of count of Brienne on behalf of his brother Walter (Gautier) of Brienne, whose cause had briefly attracted the young Giovanni Bernadone (later Francis of Assisi) to his cause.
+In 1208, Albert sent Ralph as part of an official delegation to Philip Augustus, king of France, to seek a husband and king-consort for the young heiress to the throne of Jerusalem, Maria of Montferrat.
+King Philip Augustus, with the encouragement of Blanche of Navarre, countess-regent of Champagne, selected one of her feudal vassals, John of Brienne.
+John held the title of count of Brienne on behalf of his brother Walter III of Brienne, whose cause had briefly attracted the young Giovanni Bernadone (later Francis of Assisi) to his cause.
 At Walter's death in 1205, John held the county as guardian for Walter's son, later to become count of Jaffa.

 John of Brienne arrived in Acre on 13 September 1210 and married Maria the following day, the feast of the Exaltation of the Holy Cross, the major feast of the kingdom of Jerusalem.
-The two were then crowned king and queen on 3 October in the cathedral of Tyre.
-The patriarch recommended Raoul to become the chancellor and guide for the newly arrived monarch.
-Queen Maria died shortly after giving birth to their daughter Yolanda, officially known as Isabella II.
+The two were then crowned king and queen of Jerusalem on 3 October in the cathedral of Tyre.
+The patriarch recommended Ralph to become the chancellor and guide for the newly arrived monarch.
+Queen Maria died shortly after giving birth to their daughter, Isabella II.
 The barons of the kingdom were uncertain of John of Brienne's ability to lead.
-In 1211, Albert sent Raoul to seek the counsel of Pope Innocent III.
+In 1211, Albert sent Ralph to seek the counsel of Pope Innocent III.
 He returned with clear instructions to support John as regent-king for his daughter.

 Patriarch

 Election

 At Albert's assassination on 14 September 1214, while in procession to the cathedral of the Holy Cross in Acre, the post of patriarch became open.
 The canons of the Holy Sepulchre, following their own custom in imitation of the Acts of the Apostles, selected two candidates to succeed Albert.
 One candidate was Lotario Rosario de Cremona, who had originally succeeded Albert as bishop of Vercelli, but who later became archbishop of Pisa.
 He occupied a position in the Roman hierarchy that was very similar to the esteem enjoined by Albert.
-The second candidate was the king's own chancellor, Raoul of Mérencourt, who also held the episcopal see of Sidon.
+The second candidate was the King of Jerusalem's own chancellor, Ralph of Mérencourt, who also held the episcopal see of Sidon.
 He was one of only three bishops installed by Albert during his years as patriarch.
 The king came down on the side of his chancellor and fellow countryman.
-Pope Innocent III ratified that choice, and Raoul was installed as patriarch during the Fourth Lateran Council, which took place in November 1215.
+Pope Innocent III ratified that choice, and Ralph was installed as patriarch during the Fourth Lateran Council, which took place in November 1215.